How much does an upright piano cost?

 Since John Isaac Hawkins built the first upright (i.e., vertical) piano in 1800, these pianos have been quite popular.
 Their smaller size has made them perfect for use in the home.

-Like all musical instruments over the years, the cost of upright pianos has steadily increased, especially in the 2021-2023 period.
+Like all musical instruments, the cost of upright pianos has steadily increased, especially over the last few years.
 You may wonder if they are still the most cost-effective way to enjoy an acoustic piano.
 The answer is yes unless an upright is at the end of its life cycle.

 However, uprights come in many brands and models, new and used, and the savvy buyer will investigate the range of upright options in the current market.